 I’ve since worked behind the scenes in publishing as a proofreader, copy editor, and typesetter.
 I’ve worked with publishers such as Carroll & Graf, Shoemaker & Hoard, Crown & Covenant Publications, Christian Publications (a.k.a.
 WingSpread/Zur), Pegasus Books, and F+W Publications.
 I also proofread author manuscripts being prepped for submission to agents and editors.

-I’m on the board of the St. Davids Christian Writers’ Association and also the Board of Education and Publication of the Reformed Presbyterian Church of North America.
+I’m on the board of the St. Davids Christian Writers’ Association.
 I also serve as author liaison for the Beaver County BookFest.
 Don’t let this list of stuff fool you, though.
 I’m not really all that busy.
 That’s partly because I don’t clean my house all that often.

 Several chapters of my very first novel, Gray Area, won awards at the St. Davids conference.
 The entire novel placed as a semifinalist in the national contest Operation First Novel in 2004.
 My second novel, Do-It-Yourself Widow, fared even better.
 The opening chapter placed first at St. Davids in 2005, and the entire novel placed as a top-four runner-up in the Operation First Book contest in 2006.